mj-xmr/SolOptXMR/docs/safety.md

 - you leave the apartment for a week
 - the Sun shines for the entire time, thus producing both energy via your panels and increases the air temperature by a lot
-- your batteries get charged to 100% in just one day of your absense, but
+- your batteries get charged to 100% in just one day of your absence, but
 - you forgot to schedule the automated mining.

 The consequences are the following:

 - the batteries have no chance to dissipate the excess energy and the MPPT controller has to dissipate it 12 h/day while it's already very hot
 - after just 3 days of working overtime and in extreme conditions the MPPT controller's internal electronics starts to melt down
-- the MPPT controller malfuntioned electronics can't read the battery voltage anymore and assumes it's 0
+- the MPPT controller malfunctioned electronics can't read the battery voltage anymore and assumes it's 0
 - the MPPT controller stops dissipating heat and pushes all it has to the batteries
 - the batteries start to boil, leading to sulfation, in case of Lead-Acid batteries, and risk an explosion, especially if somebody around is having a smoke, or worse, in case of Lithium batteries, *almost guarantee* an explosion.